 Analyses

 All analyses were conducted within the R statistical computing environment (R Core Team, 2017).
 The tidyverse suite of packages (Wickham, 2017) were used for all data preparation and visualization, along with patchwork to combine multiple plots (Pedersen, 2017).
 Effect sizes were estimated using the esvis package (Anderson, 2018), and maps were produced using a combination of the leaflet (Cheng, Karambelkar, & Xie, 2017) and tidycensus (Walker, 2018) packages.
 Many of the publicly available datasets were read into R directly from the web using the rio package (C.-h.
 Chan, Chan, Leeper, & Becker, 2018).
-Finally, in the spirit of open and reproducible research, all the code used to produce this manuscript are publicly available in the form of a GitHub repository.
-The document itself was produced using the papaja package, which is an an R Markdown extension for rendering manuscripts formatted according to the standards of the American Psychological Association (see Aust & Barth, 2018).
+Finally, in the spirit of open and reproducible research, all the code used to produce this manuscript is publicly available in the form of a GitHub repository.
+The document itself was produced using the papaja package, which is an R Markdown extension for rendering manuscripts formatted according to the standards of the American Psychological Association (see Aust & Barth, 2018).

 Effect size comparison

+.
 Student-level data from Oregon were used to empirically estimate achievement gap effect sizes by school.
 Across all effect size analyses, we pooled data across grades to estimate a single effect size, rather than estimating separate effects by grade.
 For the purposes of this investigation, we evaluated achievement gaps between students identifying as Hispanic/Latino and students identifying as White for all schools that met the minimum reporting size for both groups.
-Cohen’s d was estimated as
+Cohen’s d was estimated as: